St. Louis Brain Injury Attorney

 Nevertheless, if you believe that you or someone you care about has sustained a brain injury of any severity, seek immediate medical attention.
 The injury must be thoroughly evaluated by a qualified physician and treated as soon as possible to mitigate the consequences.

-Compensation in a Missouri Brain Injury Case
+Compensation in a St. Louis Brain Injury Case

 Brain injury victims often suffer physical and mental damages while having to deal with medical, financial, and legal challenges.
-But those whose brain injury is the result of someone else’s negligence may be entitled to substantial compensation for their injuries and financial losses.
+But those whose traumatic brain injury is the result of someone else’s negligence may be entitled to substantial compensation for their injuries and financial losses.

 Our St. Louis brain injury lawyers will work with you and your family to help navigate the personal injury claims process to recover monetary compensation through a brain injury lawsuit.
-While monetary compensation won’t undo the pain and suffering you and your family have endured, it can help pay for treatment, rehabilitation, and any other costs associated with your injury.
+While monetary compensation won’t undo the pain and suffering you and your family have endured, it can help pay for treatment, rehabilitation, and any other costs associated with your traumatic brain injury.

 What Damages Can I Gain in a Brain Injury Case?

 When the actions or negligence of another party causes an accident leading to a brain injury, the injured person is entitled to compensation for their economic and non-economic losses.
-If you or a family member suffered a brain injury and someone else is liable, you could gain compensation for damages such as:
+If you or a family member suffered a traumatic brain injury and someone else is liable, you could gain compensation for damages such as:

 - Medical expenses